Akimel Oʼodham: Customs

-The Akimel O'odham associate great importance to the names of individuals.
+Personal names are particularly important in Akimel Oʼodham society.
 From age ten until the time of marriage, neither boys nor girls were allowed to speak their own names out loud.
-The Pima Indians believed such an act would bring bad luck to the children and their future.
-Similarly, people in the tribe do not say aloud the names of deceased people, in order to avoid bad luck by calling their spirits back among the living.
-But the word or words in the name are not dropped from the language.
+Doing so can invoke bad luck to the children and their future.
+Similarly, people in the tribe do not say aloud the names of deceased people, in order to allow them to move on and to call their spirits back among the living.

-The people gave their children careful oral instruction in moral, religious and other matters.
-Their ceremonies often included set speeches, in which the speaker would recite portions of their cosmic myth.
+The people gave their children careful verbal instruction in moral, religious, and other matters.
+Akimel Oʼodham ceremonies often included set speeches, in which the speaker would recite portions of their cosmic myth.
 Such a recounting was especially important in the preparation for war.
 These speeches were adapted for each occasion but the general context was the same.

-Traditionally, the Pimas lived in a thatched wattle-and-daub hut, as seen by the early white settlers who ventured into their country:
+Traditionally, the Akimel Oʼodham lived in a thatched wattle-and-daub houses, as seen by the early European-American settlers who ventured into their country: